-What Types of Underfloor Heating are Available?
+What Types of Underfloor Heating are Available for Bathrooms?

 Hot Water (Wet) Systems

 With this type of underfloor heating water is pumped through the pipes within the sub floor from the main central heating system or via solar energy.
-This is best for new build homes so that it can be installed at the time of construction.
+This is the best option for new build homes so that it can be installed at the time of construction.

 Electric Mates/Wire (Dry) Systems